 Our Successes

-Innovative Funding Partners’ extensive history and focus on results positions us to understand our client’s needs and develop strategies that exceed expectations.
-Below is just a sampling of IFP’s recent grant successes:
+Innovative Funding Partners’ extensive history and focus on results position us to understand our clients’ needs and develop strategies that exceed expectations.
+Across all our services, we seek to support the critical work of organizations and increase impact and sustainability.
+We have had tremendous success working with organizations in a wide range of sectors.

 Arkansas Center for Data Sciences: $2 million from the Department of Labor for workforce development